Study in contrast: The West's indifference to Mikheil Saakashvili; concern for Alexey Navalny

 Saakashvili has remained a thorn in Poroshenko’s side ever since.
 This February he finally got round to setting up his political party to fight Poroshenko on an anti-corruption platform, giving it the portentous title “Movement of New Forces”.

 This party successfully gained registration from the Ukraine’s Interior Ministry and has appeared to gain some traction with the Ukrainian public, with two smaller parties recently merging with it and with nine Ukrainian mayors reportedly joining it.
 In April 2017 an opinion poll actually gave Saakashvili a higher rating that Poroshenko himself.
-With talk of early parliamentary elections in Ukraine increasing, and with signs that Saakashvili was starting to win support Poroshenko acted by stripping Saakashvili of his Ukrainian citizenship.
+With talk of early parliamentary elections in Ukraine increasing, and with signs that Saakashvili was starting to win support, Poroshenko acted by stripping Saakashvili of his Ukrainian citizenship.

-That effectively ends Saakashvili’s prospects in Ukrainian politics since Ukrainian law prohibits anyone but a Ukrainian citizen from holding public office in Ukraine.
+That effectively ends Saakashvili’s hopes of making an impact in Ukrainian politics since Ukrainian law prohibits anyone but a Ukrainian citizen from holding public office in Ukraine.

 I hold no brief for Mikheil Saakashvili.
 I consider him a disruptive and self-interested figure who alienated Georgia against its national interests from Russia, and who led Georgia into the 2008 South Ossetia with Russia which it disastrously and predictably lost.